dimplemehta14/dimplemehta14/README.md

-- 👋 Hi, I’m Dimple Mehta, currently pursuing Master's in MIS from University at Buffalo
+- 👋 Hi, I’m Dimple Mehta, People Insights and Analytics Specialist at Snowflake
-- 👀 I’m interested in Analytics and Data Science
+- 👀 I’m interested in People Analytics and Data Science
-- 🌱 I’m currently learning tools and concepts essential in data science
-- 💞️ I’m looking to contribute to open source projects

 <!---
 dimplemehta14/dimplemehta14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.